-The large yellow star represents the Chinese Communist Party, the great unifier which rules dominates the Chinese polity.
-The four smaller stars which flank it actually represent the different ‘revolutionary classes’ that would unite together to defeat the Japanese during World War Two and then the Nationalists in the civil war.
+The large yellow star of the China flag represents the Chinese Communist Party, the great unifier which rules and dominates the Chinese polity.
+The four smaller stars which flank it actually represent the different ‘revolutionary classes’ .
+These would unite together to defeat the Japanese during World War Two and then the Nationalists in the civil war.

 To understand this, we need to understand a bit about Chinese communism.
 Whereas Marx and Engels had expected revolution to happen in the developed, industrial western countries of England, France and Germany, it happened in the more economically backward Russia.
 Then It happened in China, which not only was economically backward but hardly had an industrial proletariat, i.e. workers, to talk of.
 Nearly everyone was a peasant who worked on the land, and this was to represented on the China flag.

 Mao Zedong theorised, in his work ‘On New Democracy’, a work he wrote while in Yan’an (Yenan), that China would not have a socialist revolution, led by the proletariat, but a ‘liberation’ from imperialism and feudalism, led by a union of revolutionary classes.
 And indeed, 1949 is still seen today in China as a liberation, not a revolution.
 The flag of China therefore is linked to the liberation of the country, rather than the socialist revolution of China (to an extent).